epfl-ada/ada-2020-project-milestone-p3-p3_vsl/readme.md

 # P3 milestone : proposition of paper extension

-## A detailed analysis of the racial bias of police officers in police stops across the US
+## Study of the existence of différences in the police stop schemes among police officers in the US

 ## Abstract